JetBrains/kotlin/docs/analysis/analysis-api/analysis-api.md

 For now the following scopes available:

-* **KtMemberScope** — contains members of the class with all members from super types,
+* **KaMemberScope** — contains members of the class with all members from super types,
-* **KtDeclaredMemberScope** — contains members of class which are directly declared in the class,
+* **KaDeclaredMemberScope** — contains members of class which are directly declared in the class,
-* **KtPackageMemberScope** — contains all top-level declarations contained in the package,
+* **KaPackageMemberScope** — contains all top-level declarations contained in the package,
-* **KtTypeScope** — contains all members which can be called on expression of some type.
+* **KaTypeScope** — contains all members which can be called on expression of some type.